The Best Experiences to Discover the Indigenous Culture

 See a Traditional Dance Performance

-In late June, dancers and drummers from First Nations across North America gather in Wendake for the annual pow‑wow.
+In summer, dancers and drummers from First Nations across North America gather in Wendake for the annual pow wow.
 These events are a powerful affirmation of identity and are rooted in First Nations cultures, rituals, and traditions, making them a uniquely authentic experience for anyone attending.
 In addition to the traditional dancing and singing, there are many craft and food vendors.
 The dancers wear what is called regalia.
 Every dancer makes their own, weaving symbols of their identity into their garments, so each one is unique.

 Experience Huron Wendat Culture at Onhoüa Chetek8e Traditional Huron Site

 A guide in traditional clothing welcomes you to a meticulously reconstructed Huron‑Wendat village, where you’ll get to tour a giant teepee and a longhouse and see a smokehouse and drying racks—2 very important tools for preserving meat.
 You’ll also see the sweat lodge and learn how it’s used for purification.
 Through your guide’s explanations, you’ll learn about the Huron‑Wendat way of life and how snowshoes and canoes—the traditional means of transportation—are made.